marczaku/204-cpp-oop/05-move/README.md

 String(String&& other) noexcept = default; // explicitly ask for default generated method String(String& other) = delete; // explicitly remove generation
 ```

+# Quiz

+What is the purpose of move semantics in C++?
+- A) To copy values efficiently
+- B) To move values instead of copying, saving resources
+- C) To ensure deep copying of values
+- D) To prevent copying of values

+Which type of value can stand on the left side of an assignment and usually cannot be moved?
+- A) LValue
+- B) RValue
+- C) Prvalue
+- D) XValue

+What does `std::move` allow you to do in C++?
+- A) Create a new instance of a value
+- B) Prevent copying of values
+- C) Move an LValue to an RValue
+- D) Convert an LValue to an RValue, allowing it to be moved

+When defining a move constructor or move assignment operator, why is `noexcept` often used?
+- A) To indicate that the operation may throw exceptions
+- B) To ensure that the operation does not throw exceptions
+- C) To explicitly allow exceptions to be thrown
+- D) To prevent the compiler from generating default methods

+What happens if you don't define any of the special member functions (destructor, copy constructor, move constructor, copy assignment operator, move assignment operator) in a C++ class?
+- A) All of these will be implicitly generated by the compiler
+- B) None of these will be generated by the compiler
+- C) Only the destructor will be generated by the compiler
+- D) Only the copy constructor and copy assignment operator will be generated by the compiler

+# Exercises
+- Implement Move Semantics into your `String` class